 These are amongst the prettiest locks you will encounter, complete with their baskets of flowers and magnificient views.
 Over two hundred years old, these locks lift narrowboats 16 metres up to the Leicester summit and offer one of the most spectacular towpath picnic spots in the midlands.

 Temporary mooring at Debdale

-We are due to move to North Kilworth Marina (see below) as soon as it’s complete, likely to be spring 2019.
+We are due to move to North Kilworth Marina (see below), likely to be spring 2019.
 In the meantime, we are located a few miles away at Debdale Wharf Marina, Debdale Lane, Smeeton Westerby, Leics LE8 0XA

 North Kilworth Marina

 Our permanent location at North Kilworth Marina is in between Market Harborough and Lutterworth, on the A4304.
 The marina itself is fully-staffed and secure, all year round.
 You can drive round to our berth to unload your car and then park in our secure car park for full peace of mind while you enjoy your holiday.